 You'll cross the main stream on an impressive new bridge - a great improvement over the bouncy log that existed here before.
 The structural members of the bridge are fiberglass-infused polyester resin.
 This corrosion-resistant, lightweight, easy-to-assemble structure represents a new design being used in trail bridges.
 I hope it catches on, because the bridge is convenient to hikers, safe, and its light green color is unobtrusive in this forest setting.
 It should also be long-lasting; it was still in great shape at least 12 years after its installation.

 Beyond the bridge, the trail first follows, and then gradually pulls away from, the creek.
 It will round a small, very low ridge, then descend just slightly again and begin following a small tributary upstream.

 Just past the crossing, you'll head a little more steeply uphill until you reach the highest seep of the tributary and enter drier woods.
-The the trail comes to another signed intersection.
-Continuing straight would take you to the back loop of the campground, and it's just a short walk along the campground roads back to your vehicle from there - so you could knock off about .3 mile from the hike by going that way.
+The the trail climbs moderately up to another signed intersection.
+Continuing straight takes you to the back loop of the campground, and it's just a short walk along the campground roads back to your vehicle from there - so you could knock off about .3 mile from the hike by going that way.

 Download GPS Data

-Average Rating: 5.0 (rated 2 times)
+Average Rating: 2.3 (rated 14 times)